PaulRosset/previs/README.md

 Then make sure that your env variable $PATH contain the path where the go binary live.

+Or you can still download the binary of release.

 ### How to use Previs

-Previs is simple to use, he is using the travis configuration (`.travis.yml`) to configure and provide you everythings:
+Previs is simple to use, he is using the travis mechanism to run 'things' in a clean environment.

+However, since we are running things locally, we can't reproduce everythings that Travis is providing, so when the `.travis.yml` get too complex, you have the possibility to switch on a custom file named `.previs.yml`, then previs will take the configuration of the `.previs.yml`.

-Once you are at the root of your repository where the `.travis.yml` is, you can launch:
+Once you are at the root of your repository where the `.travis.yml` or `.previs.yml` is, you can launch:

-`$> previs`
+`$> previs [-p]`

-However, Previs is not supporting all the stuff that Travis is supporting yet, at the moment, he is supporting these:
+The `-p` command indicate to previs to take the configuration of the `.previs.yml` instead of the `.travis.yml`.

+Previs is for the moment supporting these commands:

 - Languages:
     - Normally, all the language are already supported except the only languages name that differ between the travis config and the name of the image registered on the docker registry, in that case we have to add the entry in the dictionary.
 As an example the nodejs language demonstrate it.
 In the travis configuration we have to provide the name `node_js` but in the docker registry the official nodejs image is registered as `node`.